rubatopy/rubato/docs/source/tutorials/platformer/step2.rst

 ##########################

 Welcome to the second part of making a platformer in rubato.
-In this step, we will be building a simple character with rudimentary physics.
+In this step, we will be building a simple animated character.

 At this point, you should have a window drawing with a cyan background.

-First things first, we need to understand how rubato is structured (we will explain it first, then walk you through it). rubato has 4 different levels: Scenes, Groups, Game Objects, and Components.
+First, we need to understand how rubato is structured (we will explain it first, then walk you through it). rubato has 4 levels: Scenes, Groups, Game Objects, and Components.

 :func:`Scenes <rubato.classes.scene.Scene>` hold a collection of Game Objects and Groups.
 It also manages a :func:`Camera <rubato.classes.camera.Camera>`.
-Scenes are used to compartmentalize code.
-For example, you could have each level of your game on a different scene.
-Then to switch levels you would switch scenes.
+We use Scenes to separate code.
+For example, you could have each game level on a different scene.
+Then to switch levels, you would switch scenes.
 Every game has a :func:`Scene Manager <rubato.classes.scene_manager.SceneManager>` which helps you switch between scenes easily.

 :func:`Groups <rubato.classes.group.Group>` also hold a collection of Game Objects and other Groups.
-Their main purpose is to further compartmentalize items.
+Their main purpose is to separate items further.
 For example, items in 2 different groups won't collide with each other.
-In this tutorial, we won't be using Groups as we don't need this functionality here.
+We won't use Groups in this tutorial as we don't need this functionality here.

 :func:`Game Objects <rubato.classes.game_object.GameObject>` are the main item in a game.
 They hold Components, have a position, and have a z-index.
 By themselves, they have very little functionality.